giantswarm/prometheus-rules/README.md

 #### Test templating

-In order to reduce the need for provider-specific test files, you can use `$provider` in your test file and our tooling will replace it with the provider name.
+To reduce the need for provider-specific test files, you can use `$provider` in your test file and the tooling will replace it with the provider name.

 #### Test exceptions